- Did the queen refuse to go to Aberfan?

 She cried when she went to Aberfan, Wales, in 1966 to meet with survivors of a horrifying avalanche of coal waste that killed 144 people, most of them children, Bedell Smith said.

-During their three-day whistlestop tour of the UK Kate and William will be sleeping in separate beds on the train.
-The Royal Train’s suite has “his and hers” single beds.
+Inside the Royal Train The Royal Train’s suite has “his and hers” single beds.
 Other features include a private bathtub and a 12-seat dining room — complete with a Formica table.